What does SB 1047 do and why is it needed?

 Highlights from SB 1047

-SB 1047 only applies to AI models larger than any in existence today that cost over $100M to train:
+SB 1047 only applies to AI models larger than any in existence today:

-• The vast majority of startups are not covered by the bill
+• Models trained on over 10^26 FLOP of computing power AND that cost more than $100M to train• The vast majority of startups are not covered by the bill

 The bill only addresses extreme risks from these models: